 Providing adequate management funding is available, the most reliable long term protection for native vegetation is by reservation.
 Reservation means addition of areas into the system of publicly owned parks and reserves.
 This is generally interpreted as meaning reserved under the Victorian National Parks and Wildlife Conservation Act or the Crown Land Reserves Act, and DSEs statistics are prepared accordingly.
 Municipal Reserves dedicated to the protection of native vegetation form a less secure (but very important) category of protection, dealt with below.

-Gains in reservation in the Merri Catchment in recent decades include the Craigieburn Grassland (Galgi ngarrk), much of the Cooper Street Grasslands (Bababi marning), of Grassy Woodland at Mt Ridley, and at Central Creek Grassland (Ngarri-djarrang).
+Gains in reservation in the Merri Catchment in recent decades include the Craigieburn Grassland (Galgi Ngarrk), much of the Cooper Street Grasslands (Bababi Marning), of Grassy Woodland at Mt Ridley, and at Ngarri-djarrang grassland (formerly known as Central Creek grassland).

 Priority for vegetation protection